thevishalchothe/Spring-Cloud-Eureka-Server-and-Zuul-Gateway-Setup/README.md

 - **🌐 High Availability**: Supports replication and clustering for fault tolerance.
 - **🛡️ Health Monitoring**: Periodically checks the health status of registered services.
 - **📊 Dynamic Scaling**: Automatically updates the service registry when instances are added or removed.
+- **🔄 Scalability**: Eureka enables the system to scale easily by allowing new services to register dynamically and be discovered by other services.
+- **⚡ Fault-Tolerance**: Eureka's service registry helps ensure that if a service goes down, it can be discovered and routed to another available instance of the service.
+- **🔗 Decoupling**: By separating the service discovery logic from the application, Eureka promotes loose coupling between services, making the architecture more maintainable and flexible.
+- **📊 Centralized Management**: Eureka provides a central place to monitor the health and status of all services in the architecture.

 ### **⚙️ How It Works**
 1. **📢 Registration**: Microservices register themselves with the Eureka Server.